 There are four things you'll need to consider when choosing your replacement hose:

 Are you washing in your driveway or around the whole house?
 Is your washer electrically-powered and needs to stay close to the outlet?
 Do you need to clean a second story?
 Choosing the right length for your hose can mean the difference between carting your setup around the job site and simply walking freely to where you need to work.

 Small (1/4") hoses are the most common.
-They are designed for consumer-grade electric and small gas power washers with pressure ratings below 2,700 psi.
+They are designed for consumer-grade electric and small gas power washers with pressure ratings up to 3,200 psi.

 High-pressure hoses are made from three types of materials: PVC Plastic, Rubber, and Polyurethane.
 Deciding on a type of hose material will determine how flexible and durable they are, as well as if they'll end up leaving markings on your driveway or deck.